 SCOPE OF THIS CHAPTER

 This chapter does not apply to children who are the subject of a Child Protection Plan.
-However, there is some guidance contained within this chapter around statutory visits which include Child Protection, Children Looked After and Child in Need visits.
+However, there is some guidance contained within this chapter around statutory visits which include Child Protection, Children in our Care and Child in Need visits.
 Where the child is subject to a Child Protection Plan, this will be drawn up in outline at the Initial Child Protection Conference and in detail at the Core Group meeting(s).
 It will be reviewed by a Child Protection Review Conference.
-Please see the Pan Lancashire Policy and Procedures for Safeguarding Children Manual, Developing the Child Protection Plan in relation to the implementation of the Child Protection Plan.
+Please see the Blackburn with Darwen, Blackpool and Lancashire Children's Safeguarding Assurance Partnership (CSAP) Procedures, Developing the Child Protection Plan in relation to the implementation of the Child Protection Plan.

 For children who are in receipt of Short Breaks, see also the Short Breaks Procedure.